EDPA Certification Test Candidates:

 Second, an applicant must pass a Written Exam covering Equine Dental Anatomy, Terminology, Documentation and Charting, Diseases and Disease Control, Tools and Equipment Use and Safety, and Laws associated with the scope of practice.

 Third, after passing the written exam, an applicant is then eligible to take a Practical Exam.
 This practical is similar to a university style test.
-The Applicant will be required to evaluate 5 equine skulls in normal routine maintenance condition.
+The Applicant will be required to evaluate 5 equine skulls.
 Each applicant will have 25 minutes per skull to complete proper charting, assessment of malocclusions and conditions, describe the approach and procedures to address conditions, describe proper tools used to do such and then document after care and recommendations.

 After successfully passing all 3 steps, an applicant is then considered to be an EDPA Certified Equine Dental Provider and may apply to the State for licensure.